 - Food and drinks that contain sugar or corn syrup

 - Junk food like chips, candy, cake, cookies, and ice cream.
 It’s okay to cheat once in a while, just don’t make it a habit

 - Salt causes water retention in the body.
-So, avoid adding salt to the foods you cook at home
+So, have it in moderation

 - Unhealthy fats like margarine, butter, gravy, sauces, mayonnaise, and salad dressings